isabella232/dynamic-media-classic.en-1/help/pdfs.md

 # Working with PDFs{#working-with-pdfs}

-PDF (Portable Document Format) files are most often used in Scene7 to create eCatalogs.
-When you upload a PDF file, Scene7 rasterizes, or rips, the pages by default so that the pages can be used to build rich media.
+PDF (Portable Document Format) files are most often used in Dynamic Media Classic to create eCatalogs.
+When you upload a PDF file, Dynamic Media Classic rasterizes, or rips, the pages by default so that the pages can be used to build rich media.

 ## PDF upload options {#pdf-upload-options}